 This is our super award winning antioxidant tea, made with herbs abundant in powerful antioxidants and vitamin C, which promote healthy skin, and reduce the risk of premature ageing and chronic diseases like cancer, and heart disease.
 A perfect antioxidant tea blend of sweet and tartness to delight and enliven the senses.
 This ruby red tea is refreshing with subtle fruity undertones.
 Perfect served hot or as an iced tea with fresh lime or citrus fruits.
-We received a gold for this tea, for best Australian iced tea for 2017.
+We received a gold for this tea at the International Tea Expo in 2017, and silver in 2018.

 Made with 100% certified organic hibiscus, rosehip, apple, white tea and goji berries.